mko11/CS1632_Spring2020/deliverables/2/README.md

 This is still the convention at the biggest companies using Java like [Oracle](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/variables.html) and [Google](https://google.github.io/styleguide/javaguide.html#s5-naming).
+Please make sure you follow the lower camel case convention for all your variables and methods for this project.
+There is less agreement on other formatting issues like indentation and line wrapping, but try to maintain a uniform convention whatever you choose.

 ## Grading

 * GradeScope autograder: 70% of grade
 * Private method added and tested: 5% of grade
-* Source code style (naming / formatting): 10% of grade
+* Source code style (lower camel case naming / formatting): 10% of grade
 * Code coverage: 15% of grade

 Please review the grading_rubric.txt for details.